 A Swimming Pool for Her, a "Swimspaw" for the Dogs

-We call it an Original Endless Pool.
+We call it an Endless Pools® Original.
 Olympia calls it a "swimspaw."
 That’s because it has an adjustable current for swimming in place, just like a swim spa, and because she uses it for local dogs in need of low-impact therapy and recreation.

 Like many passion projects, her canine therapy business started out as a personal mission; she installed the pool for her own dog, Bear.